RichardBraeuer/RichardBraeuer.github.io/_pages/about.md

   - /about.html
 ---

 My research focus is on the drivers of firm innovation and its long term productivity effect.
 I use microeconometrics to study the firm’s innovation decision and general equilibrium models to understand its macroeconomic impact.
+My work was publised in The Economic Journal, among others.

 I am honored to be part of the research project „Long Term Effects of Privatization in Eastern Germany“, founded through the Max-Planck Research Award 2019.